laboyd001/documentation/payments/payments_apex_api.md

 		//optionally set AccountId and/or ContactId for associating the new customer with c.accountId = accountId;
 		c.contactId = contactId;
-		//bt_stripe.P360_API_v1.P360_Exception if something goes wrong with creating the customer in Stripe c.registerCustomer();
+		//bt_stripe.P360_API_v1.P360_Exception if something goes wrong with creating the customer in the Payment Gateway c.registerCustomer();

 		bt_stripe.P360_API_v1.PM pm = bt_stripe.P360_API_v1.paymentMethodFactory();